-- 1. Hampshire Special Educational Needs Service will forward all referrals to the Headteacher - 2.
+- 1. Hampshire Special Educational Needs Service will forward all referrals to the Headteacher and the SMEH placement panel for placement consideration. - 2.
 A copy of the EHC plan or Statement of Special Educational Needs, and any other relevant supporting information from other agencies involved, including information from the current or last school will be sent to the Headteacher.
 His response will be sent to the SEN Service within 10 working days. - 3.
-If a child does not meet the admission criteria for the school the Headteacher or their authorised deputy will inform the SEN Service and any decision regarding the continued request for the placement will be discussed. - 4.
-If a child meets the criteria for placement and a place is available, or expected to be available in the future, the Headteacher or their authorised deputy will inform the SEN Service and start the planned admission procedure.
+Once the referral papers have been checked the Head teacher will make a decision as to whether that child meets the schools admission criteria or not.
+The Head teacher or their authorized deputy will then inform the SEN Service and or SMEH placement panel.
+The SMEH admission panel meets 1⁄2 termly to consider placements where vacancies exist within the four SMEH secondary schools.
+Any decision regarding the continued request for the placement will then be further discussed. - 4.
+If a child meets the criteria for placement and a place is available, or expected to be available in the future, the Headteacher or their authorised deputy will inform the SEN Service and or SMEH placement panel to start the planned admission procedure.
 (The SEN Service informs (parent(s) of the placement decision.) - 5.
 The admissions procedure will be as follows: - Parents/carers are invited to visit the school with the child where a formal discussion regarding placement can take place. - Parents/carers may view the school independently from the child, allowing for any confidential discussion as required.
-If a residential placement is to be considered the Head of Care or their representative can be involved. - Parents/carers will be given a school prospectus. - After discussion the Headteacher will either notify the SEN Service of the starting date, or alert the SEN Service to any difficulty relating to the admission.
+If a residential placement is to be considered the Head of Care or their representative can be involved. - Parents/carers will be given a school prospectus.

+After discussion the Headteacher will either notify the SEN Service of the starting date, or alert the SEN Service to any difficulty relating to the admission.
 The start date will be in line with the school's policy.